 In a nutshell: A neutral pelvis sets you up to be able to get the greatest range of loaded hip extension while walking, which in turn maximizes your gluteal muscles' ability to participate while you're moving and your glutes' ability to apply tension on the sacrum and offset/balance the tension coming from the pelvic floor.

 Now before I explain more, it helps to see it in pictures and to try this out for yourself.

-Moving on, give yourself a slightly tucked pelvis by propping up the ASIS by lying on a rolled towel or yoga mat and keep your PS on the ground.
+Moving on, give yourself a slightly tucked pelvis by propping up the ASIS by lying on a rolled towel or yoga mat and keeping your PS on the ground.
 How does this affect your hip motion when you try to extend?

 Try to lift your leg WITHOUT increasing pressure in the ASIS or moving the PS.

 What'd ya come up with?
 (And, P.S.
 That last picture was me trying to extend my hip.
-With all of my might but little avail.)
+With all of my might but to little avail.)